DragonSpit/HPCsharp/README.md

 Discussion on when it's appropriate to use parallel copy is coming soon...

-# Examples of Usage
-See HPCsharpExample folder in this GitHub repository for usage examples - a complete working VisualStudio 2017 solution is provided with many examples.

-# Related Blogs
+## Blogs and Videos
 For details on the motivation see blog: https://duvanenko.tech.blog/2018/03/03/high-performance-c/

 For more performance discussion see blog: https://duvanenko.tech.blog/2018/05/23/faster-sorting-in-c/

+Recent HPCsharp presentation at the Indianapolis .NET Consortium, March 2019 on https://youtu.be/IRNW4VGevvQ

-# Website for Feature Votes
+## Website for Feature Votes
 Visit us at https://foostate.com/ and let us know what other high performance algorithms are important to you, and you'd like to see in this NuGet package.

-# Encouragement
+## Encouragement
 If you like it, then help us keep more good stuff like this coming.
-Let us know what other algorithms you could use.
+Let us know other algorithms that could use acceleration.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LDD8L7UPAC7QL)